 Office accident statistics aside, even when you take great care not to trip or fall at work, anything can happen once you are out of the office.
 In 2018, the Singapore Police Force2 reported 7,690 road accidents that led to injuries.
 Additionally, a total of 36 people died in fatal road accidents during the first 4 months of 20183.

 At best, these accidents might not be serious enough to require hospitalisation.
-However, if the accident results in you needing crutches to walk or outpatient treatments like Traditional Chinese Medicine, you would have to pay for these out of pocket.
-Health insurance plans generally do not cover outpatient medical expenses caused by an accident.
+However, if the accident results in you needing crutches to walk or outpatient treatments like Traditional Chinese Medicine, you would have to pay for these out of pocket. generally do not cover outpatient medical expenses caused by an accident.

 At worst, some accidents might lead to temporary or permanent disability, causing you to miss work while you recover or be unable to perform your job altogether.